Ashtabula, Ohio: Tragedies

 Construction of railroads connected Ashtabula to a national network that contributed to its success as a port.
 On December 29, 1876, one of the nation's most notorious rail accidents occurred, known as the Ashtabula River railroad disaster, Ashtabula Horror, or Ashtabula bridge disaster.
 As Lake Shore and Michigan Southern Railway Train No. 5, The Pacific Express, crossed the Ashtabula River bridge, the Howe truss structure collapsed, dropping the second locomotive and 11 passenger cars into the frozen creek 150 ft below.
 A fire was started by the car stoves, and of the 159 people on board, 92 were killed and 64 were injured.

 A rail ferry, also named Ashtabula, used to run from Ashtabula to Port Burwell, Ontario.
 The ferry was launched in 1906 and operated successfully for many decades.
 It collided with the steamer SS Ben Morell in September 1959, causing the ferry to sink.

-On August 10, 1958, a natural gas leak was ignited by electrical equipment or lighting in Andover, Ohio a neighboring town.
+On August 10, 1958, a natural gas leak was ignited by electrical equipment or lighting in neighboring Andover, Ohio.
 The resulting explosion destroyed a restaurant and five other buildings.
 21 people were killed, and 15 injured.